JanLahmann/Quantego/README.md

 ## Kits

 A small internet shop offered to provide complete kits of the original Quantego model, consisting of 49 bricks.
 It is now available at [Quantego.biz](https://Quantego.biz).
-Build instructions for these kits are slightly different and can be found at: [Quantego.biz build instructions](https://quantego.org/Quantego_instructions.pdf)
+Build instructions for these kits are slightly different and can be found at: [build instructions for kits from Quantego.biz](https://quantego.org/Quantego_instructions.pdf)

 ## RasQberry